chipsalliance/chisel/docs/src/explanations/probes.md

 # Probes

 _Probes_ are a way to encode a _reference_ to hardware that will be later referred to by-name.
-Mecahnistically, probes are a way to genereate SystemVerilog which includes hierarchical names (see: Section 23.6 of the SystemVerilog 2023 specification).
+Mechanistically, probes are a way to genereate SystemVerilog which includes hierarchical names (see: Section 23.6 of the SystemVerilog 2023 specification).